ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Experiments

 \subsection{Real-world Results}

-To validate the generalization ability of our method and policy in the real world, we compare the success rate of our policy with the vision-based ACT.
-In practice, we deploy models trained on simulation data onto a real robot and test their performance on grasping tasks across multiple arbitrarily chosen positions, eight objects(with some of them out-of-distribution), five backgrounds, and three complex settings as illustrated in Figure~\ref{fig:demo_fig}.
-More tasks, pictures, and videos of the experiment are available in the Appendix~\ref{sec:more_exp} and supplementary materials.
-More experiment details of these tests are in the Appendix~\ref{app:real_eval}.
+To validate the generalization ability of Manibox in the real world, we deploy student policies trained on simulation data into a real robot and test the performance across multiple arbitrarily chosen positions, eight objects (some are out-of-distribution), five backgrounds, and three complex settings, as illustrated in Figure~\ref{fig:demo_fig}.
+More details of these experiments are in the Appendix~\ref{app:real_eval}.

-\paragraph{Spatial generalization.} To justify the efficacy of our method, we assess the generalization capability of our student policy across four spatial ranges and a fixed point.
-For each experiment, we randomly place an apple, different from its counterpart in the simulator in both shape and material, on the table at arbitrarily chosen heights within the given range(as illustrated in the first three rows of Fig.~\ref{fig:demo_fig}).
-Alongside the difference in form and appearance, the apple presents considerable unpredictability to the visual detection model due to factors including background, lighting, target object, etc. Consequently, the bounding box varies in size or even disappears at times, emphasizing the need for robustness in the policy.
-As shown in Tab.~\ref{real_success_table}, our policy generalizes well to objects falling in different spatial volumes, achieving a success rate between 70\% and 100\%.
-In contrast, vision-based ACT, which trains the student policy with the vision input ACT~\citep{zhao2023learning} on video-action simulation data, experiences a visible drop on success rate when spatial range scales up, despite its considerable success rate of 70\% on a fixed point.
-The wanting performance of the baseline further demonstrates the significance and necessity of exploring spatial generalization.
-The results demonstrate that our method harbors strong generalization when addressing uncertainties arising from real-world objects, variations in spatial positions, and visual detection interferences.
+\textbf{Spatial generalization.} To evaluate the generalization capability of Manibox, we evaluate the student policy across four spatial volumes and a fixed point.
+For each experiment, we randomly place an apple on the table at arbitrarily chosen heights within the given range(as illustrated in the first three rows of Fig.~\ref{fig:demo_fig}).
+Alongside the difference in form and appearance, the apple presents considerable unpredictability to the visual detection model due to factors including background, lighting, target object, etc. Consequently, the bounding box varies in size or even disappears at most of the time, emphasizing the need for robustness of the policy.
+As shown in Tab.~\ref{real_success_table} (Appendix~\ref{app_real_world_exp}), Manibox generalizes well to objects falling in different spatial volumes, achieving the SR between 70\%-100\%.
+In contrast, vision-based ACT, which trains the student policy with the vision input ACT~\citep{zhao2023learning} on video-action simulation data, experiences a visible drop in SR when spatial range scales up due to the Sim2Real gap, despite its considerable SR of 70\% on a fixed point.
+The results demonstrate that Manibox harbors strong generalization when addressing uncertainties arising from real-world objects, variations in spatial positions, and visual detection interferences.